Borealiscodes/ndh-dimensional-architecture/docs/guides/top-level-workflow.md

 # Top-Level Workflow for UMA
-### A Gentle, Bob-Ross Style Master Workflow for Borealis
+*A Gentle, Bob-Ross Style Master Workflow for Borealis*
+**Guides Layer — User-Facing, Descriptive, Non-Governing**

+This workflow lives in the **Guides Layer**, not the Meta Layer.
+It is a gentle, supportive path for interacting with UMA.
+It does not define structure — it helps you walk the structure.

+---

 ## 1. Purpose
 This workflow gives you a calm, step-by-step way to work on UMA without pressure, collapse, or urgency.
 It is the “happy little path” through the entire architecture — simple, steady, and friendly.

 It is descriptive, not governing.
 It is a guide, not a rule.